U.S. jobs, factory data point to slowing economy

 DOWNBEAT OUTLOOK

-In separate report, the Philadelphia Federal Reserve Bank said its business activity index fell to 1.3 in April from 2.0 in March.
+In separate report, the Philadelphia Federal Reserve Bank said its business activity index fell to 1.3 in April from a reading of 2.0 in March.
 A reading above zero indicates expansion in the region's manufacturing.

-It came on the heels of data this week showing a sharp slowdown in factory activity in New York state in April and a dip in national manufacturing output last month.

-Details of the survey, which covers factories in eastern Pennsylvania, southern New Jersey and Delaware, showed weakness.
+Details of the survey which covers factories in eastern Pennsylvania, southern New Jersey and Delaware, were weak.
 Measures of factory employment and new orders contracted.

 Inventories fell sharply after being flat in March, an indication that stock accumulation will not contribute to growth in the second quarter.
 Inventories are expected to have significantly boosted output in the first three months of 2013.